 Once you have chosen your tree, give it a drink of water.
 Cut Christmas Trees soon dry out as they can’t access water from the soil.
 However, there are ways to get your tree to drink water.

-The most popular and effective way of keeping a cut Christmas tree watered is to use a reservoir stand.
-This type of stand allows the tree to sit with the base of the trunk submerged in water.
+The most popular and effective way of keeping a cut Christmas tree watered is to use a reservoir stand, allowing the base of the trunk to be submerged in water.

 Choosing the correct stand is important, make sure to go for one that has a reservoir big enough to hold an adequate amount of water - depending on the size of the tree, they can drink up to one to two pints of water every day!

 Once you’ve got your tree and stand you’re ready to go.

 Our trees are packed in netting and a woven plastic bag.
 As soon as it’s received it can be taken out of the netting and unpacked over the top of the outer bag.
 Any loose needles can be caught in the outer bag for an easy clean up.

 Cut trees leak sap from the base of their trunk which can create a plug that limits water intake.
 You can remedy this by cutting a small section from the base of the trunk.

 Saw off around half an inch from the base of the tree to allow for sufficient water intake.
 Most trees can last a couple of hours after the fresh cut has been made but to make sure it doesn’t create another plug we would suggest putting it in some fresh water as soon as possible, at least within 24 hours.

 Some people advise drilling holes into base of the trunk to help increase the tree’s intake of water.
 However, there isn’t much evidence to support this advice - it is, in fact, the outer layers of bark that absorbs the most water,

 Next, you will need to choose a location to place your tree.
 Choose a space in the house that is away from any direct sources of heat.
 This can include anything from radiators, fireplaces, and even direct sunlight.